About Me

 Research Interests

-My research interests focus on the development and analysis of algorithms for solving optimization problems/games complicated by nonconvexity, nonmonotonicity, nonsmoothness, and stochasticity.
+My research interests focus on developing and analyzing algorithms for solving optimization, games, and equilibrium problems complicated by nonconvexity, nonmonotonicity, nonsmoothness, and stochasticity, arising in power systems and markets, network models, and machine learning.
 The techniques I use draw from a variety of fields including probability theory, modern optimization, variational analysis, and variational inequalities.
 In my research, I frequently use the following monographs:

 - First-Order Methods in Optimization (Beck).